jelliott27/instock/README.md

 # instock
 *Near real-time restock alerting*

-InStock is a basic duct tape solution that I quickly wrote to monitor a specified webpage for a one-way change in the frequency of an arbitrary character(s).
+It's a basic duct tape solution that I quickly wrote to monitor a specified webpage for a one-way change in the frequency of an arbitrary character(s).
 Once the condition is met it would then use Swaks to email a message to notify the recipient of a change such as a product is back in stock.

 Initially, I didn't create this to be reusable but decided it can be customized to fit other products.
 It requires you to find a pattern that all in-stock and out-of-stock products on an online store share in their HTML source code.
 For example, all in-stock products in my situation shared three euro symbols (€) but the out-of-stock products only had two euro symbols (€) since space was used to write "Out of stock".
 Therefore, once the specified webpage was updated and reflected >=3 € it would email indicating that it was restocked.